 Becoming a thankful family may not be easy—especially in 2020!
 But it is possible.
 Developing a family gratitude habit is an excellent way to help kids practice the virtue of thankfulness.
 Moreover, this tiny habit compounds over time and makes the entire world feel brighter.
 Our family knows because we are living this adventure.
 Here’s our family gratitude story.

 Our Thankful family

-It’s 6 am and our five girls alarms all sound at once.
+It’s 6 am, and our five girl’s morning alarms all sound at once.
 Thanks to Alexa, this experience isn’t nearly as bad as it sounds.
 No alarm is perfect, but the mellow chime we choose is about as soothing as they come.
 Groggily, our five kiddos slog out of bed and dress.

 At 6:30, the song Smellin’ Coffee, by Chris Rice plays.
 Again, thanks to Alexa (and our children’s grandmother, who gave them these fantastic devices for Christmas), the timing is always perfect.
 Smellin’ Coffee is our family’s theme song.
 Jenny and I chose it because:

 This song lets our girls know it’s time to head to the dining room for breakfast.

 Breakfast is when our family’s gratitude habit begins.
 Our thankfulness ritual is simple and by no means unique.
 We each take turns sharing three things we’re thankful for.
 Some days, our gratitude is thoughtful and deep.
 On other days, our thanksgiving is far more simplistic.

 When it comes to gratitude, we believe there are no wrong answers.
 It doesn’t matter if the appreciation is simple, deep, light-hearted, or intense.
 It is always just right.